How we help you with PostPartum and Post Natal Care:

 Call right now if you like, 604-421-1722

-For women that are unsure, or have had a legacy of difficult births handed down through their family, these sessions with Kathy are life saving.
+For women that are unsure, or have had a legacy of difficult births handed down through their family, these sessions are life-saving.
 Resume the deep bonding with your baby, recover and resume your relationships with others too.
+After just a few short deep meditative trances your brain will begin to restore its own balance

 Hypnotherapy for Post Partum